 Family cars need to be great at multi-tasking, so there is a lot to consider when choosing the right one.
-Transporting children, elderly parents, large dogs or bulky sports equipment can be stressful, so make sure you buy the best car for your needs.
+Transporting children, elderly parents, large dogs or bulky luggage like sports equipment can be stressful, so make sure you buy the best car for your needs.

 1. Hatchback vs. saloon?

 Hatchbacks tend to have bigger boots than saloons

 Saloon cars often look deceptively bigger than hatchbacks with a tailgate, and their sheer load-space in the boot can be bigger, but the reality is they are not as flexible.
 Narrow openings and high boot lips mean that loading pushchairs into many saloons can be tricky.

 2. Wide-opening doors